 Watch these short videos to learn more about contract financial requirements:

 - Agency wide and program-specific budgets

-A tailored Excel workbook is available for providers to adapt for their use when submitting budgets.
-To request a copy of the workbook or for help adapting the workbook, contact your contract manager.
+A tailored Excel workbook (XLS) is available for providers to adapt for their use when submitting budgets.
+For help adapting the workbook, contact your contract manager.

 Contracts contain performance targets and require providers to routinely report their progress toward meeting those targets.
-Performance targets are designed to be SMART: specific, measurable, attainable, relevant and time-bound.
+Performance targets are designed in collaboration with providers to be SMART: specific, measurable, attainable, relevant and time-bound.
 For questions about performance targets or reporting, contact your contract manager.

-If the county decides to renew a contract, the provider will be asked to submit documentation, which may include:
+If the county decides to renew a contract, the provider will be asked to submit new documentation which may include:

 - Service description narrative

 - Agency wide and program-specific budgets, with substantiation